jasonwebb/morphogenesis-resources/README.md

 * Interfacial (surface) tension - force resisting curvature of the interface; suppresses high-frequency wrinkles and sets a preferred finger width/wavelength.
 * Tip-splitting - the process by which a growing finger becomes unstable at its own tip and divides into two smaller fingers, driving the fractal branching seen in the radial configuration.
 * Channel vs. radial geometry - the two most common experimental setups: injection along a straight channel typically produces one dominant "Saffman–Taylor finger," while injection from a central point (radial) produces repeated tip-splitting into many fingers.

+_DIY experiments:_

+Viscous fingering can be observed with everyday materials without specialized equipment.
+When two surfaces are slowly peeled or pulled apart with a thin viscous layer (honey, jam, corn syrup, or hand lotion) between them, the less viscous fluid (air) displaces the viscous layer, creating fingerlike flow patterns at the retreating interface.
+The same effect occurs in setups such as:
+* Slowly peeling apart two wet pieces of paper
+* Separating two wet glass plates or acrylic sheets
+* Pulling apart plastic wrap or film from a surface coated with a viscous substance
+* Lifting a glass plate from a table with a thin layer of honey, oil, or gel underneath

+These "peeling" setups exhibit viscous fingering because the viscous fluid resists the air's advance, creating an unstable interface that spontaneously breaks into fingers.
+This is closely related to the [lifted Hele-Shaw cell](#hele-shaw-cell) concept—in both cases, viscous resistance shapes fluid interfaces during separation or displacement, revealing the same underlying physics.

 _Articles:_
 * [Saffman–Taylor instability](https://en.wikipedia.org/wiki/Saffman%E2%80%93Taylor_instability) on Wikipedia